CunioloRaffaele/Colombo/services/api/README.md

 This will start the server in debug mode with hot reloading enabled.

 The Express server will be running on http://localhost:3000 by default.
+The swagger documentation will be available at http://localhost:3000/api-docs.